 The alien and the familiar

-At the core of this campaign, where the aim is to combine the alien with the familiar, there are two peculiar sculptures.
+There are two peculiar sculptures at the core of this campaign, where the aim is to combine the alien with the familiar.

 The other one, named “Tanya”, features a figure wearing a tartan jumpsuit and harnesses, along with the Crocs Madame design.
 It appears to be handling a curious stroller, which lacks the seat.